 The essential components of online dentistry marketing

-It’s not enough to have any website for your dental practice; you need a site that’s properly optimized, mobile friendly, and fast.
-All of these things will send the right signals to Google and help ensure your site isn’t penalized or deprioritized.
+It’s not enough to have any website for your dental practice; you need a site that’s properly optimized with dental SEO keywords, mobile friendly, and fast.
+All of these things will send the right signals to Google and help ensure your site isn’t penalized or de-prioritized.
 This will also increase the chances visitors to your site have a great experience.

 Widespread online presence

-Be sure that new patients can find you by enhancing your web presence.
+Be sure that prospective patients can find you by enhancing your web presence.
 In addition to your social media profiles and your practice website, there are many places online to connect with patients.

 Submit practice profiles to relevant dental or healthcare directories as well as local directories.
-Take care to be accurate with your contact information in all online profiles, as consistency is necessary to rank highly in local search.
+Take care to be accurate with your contact information in all online profiles, as consistency is necessary to rank highly in local search engines.

 You can also increase your online presence by looking for guest posting opportunities with online publications, publishing your own content, and creating content that’s focused on getting social shares.

 Speaking of content and your online presence, regularly posting high-quality, original content is essential to your online efforts.
-Content will not only help with your online presence, but also help your site rank for valuable keywords.
+Engaging content will not only help with your online presence, but also help your site rank for valuable keywords.